 |

-PART I: ROOTS OF
+PART I: ROOTS OF COMMONWEALTH

-his death, king Zygmunt
+Before his death, king

-August, the last of the Jagiellonian Dynasty,
+Zygmunt August, the last of the Jagiellonian

-attempted to establish a set of structures that would unite the Kingdom of Poland and the Grand Duchy of Lithuania
+Dynasty, attempted to establish a set of structures that would unite the Kingdom of Poland and the Grand Duchy of Lithuania

 into a single workable unit.
 Although he enjoyed popular consent, he still had